luismsmarques/atlas-invencivel-theme/README.md

 ### 4. Build Your Pages

-#### Using Block Editor (FSE)
-- Create new pages using the block editor
-- Use the provided block patterns for quick layouts
-- Customize using the theme's custom blocks

-#### Using Classic Templates
+#### Using PHP Templates
-- Use the provided PHP templates as fallback
+- Use the provided PHP templates for all pages
-- Customize through the WordPress Customizer
+- Customize through the Options Page (Atlas Theme Settings)
+- Edit template files directly for advanced customization

 ## File Structure